rokkiiss/ClientAdminGeneration/README.md

 The script also calls on english.txt via github.
 If you would like to make the file more secure I would recommend keeping it private and adding more/different words to it.
 Passwords using this word bank should be around 125Bits of entropy.

+Method of generating:
+Generates a phrase of 3 words, with one capital, hyphens, 2 digits and a special character

+ex:  Error-timber-bounce/33

 Disclaimer: